defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 The `@ViewBuilder` syntax requires a dedicated initializer, as `@ViewBuilder` can only appear as a parameter-attribute.
 Note that Swift infers the type of the cell body based on the view builder block, forcing us to add `Cell` as additional parameter of the `CollectionView` generic type list.

-## SwiftUI Cell Hosting
+## Cell Display

-Clients of our `CollectionView` can now define cells for our collection in SwiftUI.
-These cells are ultimately displayed by a `UICollectionView` and thus must be wrapped into UIKit.
+Cells whose layout is defined with SwiftUI code are ultimately displayed by a `UICollectionView` and thus must be wrapped for display by UIKit.
 This is achieved by using `UIHostingController` and a simple host `UICollectionViewCell`:

 {% highlight swift %}
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View>: UIViewRepresentable {